tonywu7/dskyrimmods/README.md

 in proportion to the victim's weight.
 This is so that large "objects" such as Giants and Dwarven Centurions will have approximately the same initial _acceleration_ as smaller ones such as humans.

-**Multipliers:** Additionally, how fast the actor being hit can fly away is affected by the following:
+**Multipliers:** Additionally, how fast the actor being hit will fly away is affected by the following:

 - Perks, potions, clothings, and abilities affecting your **Alteration** magic _at the time you cast this spell._
 - How the actor was hit: